 Your organisation must be legally registered in order to take part in the programme - this definition varies across the UK so please get in touch if you are unsure of your organisation's status or to check whether a particular opportunity is open to your organisation.

-Since applicant organisations must be legally registered in the United Kingdom, unincorporated organisations such as sole traders, partnerships (other than Scottish partnerships and limited liability partnerships), trust and unincorporated associations are therefore not eligible to apply for Erasmus+ funding.
+Since applicant organisations must be legally registered in the United Kingdom and have a separate legal personality, unincorporated organisations such as sole traders, partnerships (other than Scottish partnerships and limited liability partnerships), trust, unincorporated associations and unincorporated charities are therefore not eligible to apply for Erasmus+ funding.
 It is possible for ‘a group of young people active in youth work but not necessarily in the context of a youth organisation (i.e. an informal group of young people)’ to apply for funding under Key Action 1 youth mobility and Key Action 2 youth Strategic Partnerships.
 For more specific information about informal groups of young people please review the Erasmus+ Programme Guide.

 Find out more about the types of organisations and learners that can take part in the programme: